Inpay Checkout Module — Developer Documentation

 Welcome to the Inpay Checkout developer documentation.
 This guide shows how to integrate our lightweight, secure, and user‑friendly checkout modal into your web application.

 Inpay Checkout is a client‑side JavaScript module that renders a modal overlay on your site.
-It handles the full payment flow, from method selection (Bank Transfer, QR Code, etc.) to real‑time payment status polling, so your users never leave your site.
+It handles the full payment flow, from method selection (Bank Transfer, QR Code, Card, etc.) to real‑time payment status polling, so your users never leave your site.

 Note: This guide focuses on the inline checkout modal.
 Additional server‑side or hosted options will be added later.